SergioCoboLopez/ELN_Sergio/docs/february_23/week_1.md

 **W** - Viralization paper.
 I want to change the second paragraph.
 But I don't know what I want to say.
 What I would like to say is that there have been previous attempts to find objective classifications, but that is not true.
 There have been models based on dichotomies.

+**O** - F wants to meet about the postdoc goals in two weeks.
+Some ideas:
+1) 5-year goals
+	-2023-2024: Finish Margarita Salas fellowship
+	-2024-2025: apply for postdoctoral grants and projects in Tarragona and Asturias.
+	-2025-2028: If the first two goals are succesful, establish own line of research: mechanistic vs statistical learning in theoretical ecology.
+Evolution of hyperion for assessing experiments vs models.
+2) Papers you are planning to publish before the end of 2023.
+Put together the Figures (even if they are theoretical).
+	Hyperion
+	Underwater concentration
+	Virision papers
+	PHACOS
+	Synthesis of GoldSim project
+3) Research that you are planning to complete by the end of 2023.
+	Machine Scientist for ecology (trip to Tarragona in September?)
+	GoldSim in ecology
+	Hyperion (paper + hypothetical follow up)

+4) A list of your projects, their status, and rank them on importance.
+	Hyperion
+	Machine Scientist for ecology
+	GoldSim in Ecology
 ## Results of the week

 **O** - I built a model for the problem of the density in the experimental device and the sample.
 Also, I solved the differential equation for it.